happy1charlie/Charlie/README.md

 # Hello, world

-**I'm Charlie, a begginer of front-end developer.**
+**I'm Charlie, a begginer of software developer.**

-Currently learning JavaScript and trying to build my first webpage.
+Currently learning how to write code and the basis of computer science.

 ![Visitor Count](https://profile-counter.glitch.me/{happy1charlie}/count.svg)